milicjx/random/python/README.md

 *listFiles.py* - a Python script which loops through a designated directory and prints its structure

-*searchSnortAlerts.py* - a Python script which returns Snort alerts based on a matching pattern consisted of a timestamp, source and destination IP address and protocol
+*searchSnortAlerts.py* - a Python script which returns Snort alerts based on a matching pattern consisted of timestamp, source IP address, destination IP address and protocol